 The most sumptuously celebrated holiday is undoubtedly Chinese New Year (also known as the Spring Festival 春季 Chunjie).
 The New Year period lasts about 2-4 weeks and ends with Yuanxiaojie (元宵节), the Lantern Festival.
 In 2021 it falls on February 26.

 In 2021 the days from February 11 to 17 will be public holidays.
 During that time, shops, banks, offices, firms, as well as some restaurants, will work short hours or will close completely.
-We recommend not to plan any meetings, and to book travels well in advance.
+We recommend not planning any meetings and booking travels well in advance.

 The Tomb-Sweeping Day (the Qingming festival)